yossefsabry/yossefsabry/README.md

- I'm a motivated and enthusiastic Python 🐍 and Frontend Developer 🌐.
-I have a strong passion for software development and a keen eye 👁️ for creating intuitive and visually appealing user interfaces.
-With experience in both backend and frontend development, I enjoy working on full-stack projects that challenge me to use my skills in various technologies.
+I am a motivated and enthusiastic developer specializing in Python programming 🐍 and Frontend web development 🌐.
+I have a strong passion for creating user-friendly and visually appealing interfaces.
+I have experience in both the technical aspects (backend) and the visual aspects (frontend) of software development.
+I particularly enjoy working on projects that require a combination of these skills.
 <div  align="center">

 <img src="https://frogonline.com.au/wp-content/uploads/2019/08/giphy.gif"  alt="Animation">